At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • Inflammatory diseases of the female genital organs

-Diagnosis: what can masquerade as manifestations of PMS?
+Diagnostics: what can masquerade as symptoms of PMS?

-Since dates and dates are easily forgotten, in order to make it easier for yourself, you should keep a calendar or diary where you write down the start and end dates of your period, ovulation (basal temperature), weight, and symptoms that bother you.
-Keeping such a diary for 2-3 cycles will greatly simplify the diagnosis and allow you to trace the frequency of PMS symptoms.
+Since dates and deadlines are easily forgotten, to make your task easier, you should keep a calendar or diary where you write down the start and end dates of menstruation, ovulation (basal temperature), weight, and symptoms that bother you.
+Keeping such a diary for 2-3 cycles will greatly simplify diagnosis and allow you to track the frequency of PMS symptoms.

 The severity of premenstrual syndrome is determined by the number, duration and intensity of symptoms:

-• Severe form: 5-12 symptoms or 2-5, but very pronounced, and also regardless of the duration and their number, if they lead to disability (usually neuropsychic form)
+• Severe form: 5-12 symptoms or 2-5, but very pronounced, and regardless of the duration and their number, if they lead to disability (usually the neuropsychiatric form)

-The main feature that distinguishes premenstrual syndrome from other diseases or conditions is cyclicity.
-That is, a deterioration in well-being occurs a few days before menstruation (from 2 to 10) and completely disappears with their arrival.
-However, unlike psycho-vegetative, physical discomfort in the first days of the next cycle can intensify and smoothly turn into disorders such as menstrual migraine.
+The main feature that distinguishes premenstrual syndrome from other diseases or conditions is cyclicality.
+That is, deterioration in well-being occurs several days before menstruation (from 2 to 10) and completely disappears with their arrival.
+However, unlike psycho-vegetative ones, physical discomfort in the first days of the next cycle can intensify and smoothly transform into disorders such as menstrual migraine.

-• If a woman feels relatively well in the 1st phase of the cycle, then this is a premenstrual syndrome, and not a chronic disease - neurosis, depression,
+• If a woman feels relatively well in phase 1 of the cycle, then this is premenstrual syndrome, and not a chronic disease - neurosis, depression,

 • If pain appears only immediately before and during menstruation, especially when combined with - this is most likely not PMS, but other gynecological diseases - chronic endometritis, dysmenorrhea (painful menstruation) and others.

-To establish the form of the syndrome, hormone studies are carried out: prolactin, estradiol and progesterone.
+To establish the form of the syndrome, studies of hormones are carried out: prolactin, estradiol and progesterone.
 The doctor may also prescribe additional diagnostic methods, depending on the prevailing complaints:

-• With severe headaches, dizziness, decreased vision and fainting, computed tomography or MRI is prescribed to exclude organic brain diseases.
+• For severe headaches, dizziness, decreased vision and fainting, a computed tomography or MRI scan is prescribed to rule out organic brain diseases.

-• With an abundance of neuropsychiatric diseases, an EEG is indicated to exclude the epileptic syndrome.
+• If there is an abundance of neuropsychiatric diseases, an EEG is indicated to exclude epileptic syndrome.

-• With severe edema, changes in the daily amount of urine (diuresis), tests are performed to diagnose the kidneys (see).
+• In case of severe edema, changes in the daily amount of urine (diuresis), tests are performed to diagnose the kidneys (see).

-• With severe and painful engorgement of the mammary glands, it is necessary to conduct an ultrasound of the mammary glands and mammography to exclude organic pathology.
+• In case of severe and painful engorgement of the mammary glands, it is necessary to perform an ultrasound of the mammary glands and mammography to exclude organic pathology.

-Conducts a survey of women suffering from PMS, not only a gynecologist, but also involved: psychiatrists, neurologists, endocrinologists, nephrologists, cardiologists and therapists.
+Not only a gynecologist examines women suffering from PMS, but also involves psychiatrists, neurologists, endocrinologists, nephrologists, cardiologists and therapists.

 Premenstrual syndrome or pregnancy?

 Some symptoms of PMS are similar to those of pregnancy (see).
-After conception, the content of the hormone progesterone in a woman’s body increases, which also happens during PMS, so the following symptoms are identical:
+After conception, the content of the hormone progesterone increases in a woman’s body, which also occurs during PMS, so the following symptoms are identical:

 • nausea, vomiting